 History of Curling in Portland

 Curling first came to the Portland, OR area in the winter of 1847 when the HMS Modeste, an 18 gun British warship, spent a few months frozen in on the Columbia river near Ft.
 Vancouver.
-Four officers from the Modeste bested four locals from the Hudson Bay company in a…Read More
+Four officers from the Modeste bested four locals from the Hudson Bay company in a 3 game series on the frozen river on January 26,…Read More

 The United States Curling Association (USCA), doing business as USA Curling, is the National Governing Body for the Olympic sport of curling.
 The association is headquartered in Stevens Point, Wisconsin.